 - Product Placement: Krusty promoting the Canyonero during his comedy act.

-- Spit Take: Marge at the comedy show when Janeane Garofalo makes a joke about periods.
+- Spit Take: Marge at the comedy show when Janeane Garofalo opened her act with, "I got my period today."

-- Tempting Fate: During Krusty's performnace at the comedy show.
+- Tempting Fate: During Krusty's performance at the comedy show.

 Jay Leno: What's he gonna do next?
 A flapping dickie?